842 Route 25A, Northport, NY 11768

 Prenuptial and Postnuptial Agreements

 Many same-sex and LGBT couples have assets that they want to protect.
 A prenuptial or postnuptial agreement can help protect both parties.
-For more information about prenuptial and postnuptial agreements go to our prenuptial agreement page.
+For more information about prenuptial and postnuptial agreements go to our Prenuptial Agreements page.

 Child Custody & Visitation